mageed/libr559dWII2018/README.md

 * Timeline for completing the project, including goals for each segment.

-**Final Report/Paper (4000-5000 words)**
+**Final Report/Paper (3000-4000 words maximum)**
 The final deliverable should include:

 * A detailed and clear description of your project, including the necessary sections, as appropriate.
 For system-oriented projects (e.g., building a website or an app), you will need to provide motivations, describe the audience, details of your implementation, and system functionality.
 For projects more focused on data analysis, you will need to include research questions, a brief literature review, a description of datasets, implementation details and methods employed, results, and a conclusion involving limitations and future directions;
 * All relevant code;
 * Pointers to live versions of your system, if any;
 * Some of these components will be more relevant to some projects but not others.
 For example, if your project involves a system for analysis of a dataset, you will need to include standard sections as you would find in an academic journal;
-* As appropriate, you should situate your work within the wider context of previous works and approaches, with supporting arguments (~ 10 sources);
+* As appropriate, you should situate your work within the wider context of previous works and approaches, with supporting arguments (~ 5 sources);
 * Use case scenarios and screenshots from your system interface, if any;
 * Employment of figures, tables, and visualizations as appropriate to enhance argument and facilitate communicating your findings/results;